 Grade point averages of at least 3.0 (B) must be maintained on: 1.
-All programed 100-numbered courses required for the removal of undergraduate deficiencies.
-2. All programed courses including courses accepted for transfer credit and courses taken concurrently with or subsequently to courses accepted for transfer.
-3. All 100- or 200-numbered courses taken at San Diego State College concurrently with or subsequently to the earliest course listed on the official master's degree program.
+All programed 100-numbered courses required for the removal of undergraduate deficiencies. - 2.
+All programed courses including courses accepted for transfer credit and courses taken concurrently with or subsequently to course accepted for transfer. - 3.
+All 100- or 200-numbered courses taken at San Diego State College concurrently with or subsequently to the earliest course listed on the official master's degree program.
 (H) FINAL APPROVAL:

-The student's official program of study as approved by the appropriate graduate adviser and the Graduate Council and all required examinations must be completed in must be completed in a satisfactory manner before the student will be recommended for the degree by the Graduate Council.
+The student's official program of study as approved by the appropriate graduate adviser and the Graduate Council and all required examinations must be completed in a satisfactory manner before the student will be recommended for the degree by the Graduate Council.
 An application for graduation must be filed in the Graduate Office well in advance of the expected date of graduation to provide adequate time for official faculty vote of approval for graduation.
-Refer to the calendar in (I) AWARD OF DEGREES:
+Refer to the calendar preceding Part I of this Bulletin for deadline dates.
+(I) AWARD OF DEGREES:

-The Board of Trustees of the California State Colleges, upon recommendation of the faculty of San Diego State College, awards the appropriate of study.
-(J) DIPLOMA:
+The Board of Trustees of the California State Colleges, upon recommendation of the faculty of San Diego State College, awards the appropriate diploma or degree to a student who has completed the prescribed course (J) DIPLOMA: